wummel/linkchecker/doc/web/content/index.md

 Test suite status
 ------------------
-Linkchecker has extensive unit tests to ensure the code quality.
+Linkchecker has extensive unit tests to ensure code quality.
 [Travis CI](https://travis-ci.org/) is used for continuous build and test integration.